-One of the visitors to the household, Lord Gillingham (Tom Cullen), brought along his valet, Mr. Green (Nigel Harman), as is customary.
+One of the visitors to the household, Lord Gillingham (Tom Cullen), brought along his valet, Mr. Green (Nigel Harman), as is customary when attending a formal house party at the time.
 Mr. Green seemed to pay particular attention to Anna from the beginning, chatting her up and organizing a card game with the downstairs staff.
 Anna's husband, Mr. Bates (Brendan Coyle), said he felt something was off about the overly friendly valet but he couldn't put his finger on it.
 From an outsider's point of view, it seemed the sometimes stodgy Bates was jealous of the fun-spirited Green who could make Anna smile and laugh.
 How wrong we were.

-After the concert concludes, Mrs. Hughes (Phyllis Logan) opens her office to find a very disheveled, bruised, and frightened Anna cowering in the corner.
-She sobs that she needs help but that Mrs. Hughes must never tell anyone of what transpired, not even the doctor and most especially not Mr. Bates.
+After the concert concludes, Mrs. Hughes (Phyllis Logan) enters her office downstairs to find a very disheveled, bruised, and frightened Anna cowering in the corner.
+She sobs that she needs help but that Mrs. Hughes must never tell anyone what has transpired, not even the doctor and most especially not Mr. Bates.
 Anna's reasoning?
-Bates will kill the man who did this to her and wind up back in jail where, as a two-time offender, it's likely he'll be hanged.
-What this means is only Mrs. Hughes and Anna know of Green's crime and so Green will not be held responsible for his horrendous actions.
+Bates will kill the man who did this to her and so will wind up back in jail where, as a two-time offender, it's likely he'll be sentenced to death.
+What this means is only Mrs. Hughes and Anna know of Green's crime and so Green will likely not be held responsible for his horrendous actions.
 Unless, of course, he returns to Downton and word gets out.

 The episode ends with Mr. Bates running into Anna as she exits Mrs. Hughes's office.
 She explains away her bruised face and changed dress by saying she fainted, hit her head against the sink, and stained her dress.
-Green then walks into the scene and, as our stomaches turn and our fists clench, wishes Mr. and Mrs. Bates a good night, smugly grinning as he walks away knowing Anna has not told her husband of the night's events.
-Bates reaches to comfort his clearly distraught wife only to be pushed away as Anna says she'd prefer to walk home alone.
-She heads out into the darkness, Bates calling her name.
+Green then walks into the scene and, as our stomachs turn and our fists clench, wishes Mr. and Mrs. Bates a good night, smugly grinning as he walks away knowing Anna has not told her husband of the night's events.
+Bates reaches to comfort his clearly distraught wife only to be pushed away as Anna says she'd prefer to walk home.
+She heads out into the darkness alone, Bates calling her name from the doorway.